yukaitung/lgdxrobot-docs/content/lgdxrobot2/controller-board/compling-firmware.md

 *Note: The arrays start from motor 1.*

 Once the modifications are complete, you can build and flash the firmware onto the device.

-## Next Steps

-You can test the chassis using the ChassisTuner application, which allows you to check the speed of each motor and adjust the PID parameters accordingly.